About Us

 WARMINSTER GRANT IMPROVEMENTS NEAR COMPLETION

-After several years of planning and a year of work, Warminster Township is happy to announce that the construction work at Warminster Community Park is nearly complete.
+After several years of planning and a year of work, Warminster Township is happy to announce that the construction work at Warminster Community Park is complete.
 WCP is now home to a championship soccer field, two youth baseball/softball fields; a new pavilion with rest rooms; new play apparatus; new basketball courts, including a Bankshot basketball system, which allows all abilities to participate; expanded parking; new and expanded trails and new fencing along Bristol and Newtown Roads.
-Construction brought both expected obstacles (snow and weather delays) and unexpected ones (covid and delivery delays), but the new facilities and amenities were worth the wait.
-Most of the new facilities will be ready for use this spring, but the driveway at Hatboro/Bristol Roads is not open to the public unless there is a special event.
-Additional traffic controls are needed at that end of the park to keep all park users safe.
-The driveway extension from the Veterans Way entrance is open to the new parking lots, but the driveway dead ends, and vehicles will not be able to enter from either end and drive through the entire park.
+WCP is now accessible from Veterans Way and Bristol Road.

 With assistance from local legislators, developers, sport & civic organizations and individuals, the Township was able to acquire over $3M in grant funds and donations to bring this project to fruition.
 We would like to thank all that made this project possible and the Warminster community for your patience throughout the construction process.
 We hope that everyone enjoys the improvements that have been completed.